 Hysteroscopy is a minor surgery that may be done in a doctor’s office or operating room with local, regional, or general anesthesia.
 In some cases, little or no anesthesia is needed. the procedure poses little risk for most women.
 Hysteroscopy may be used for diagnosis, treatment, or both.

-Hysteroscopy can be used to diagnose some problems in the uterus. it also can be used to confirm the results of other tests, such as hysterosalpingonraplry(HSG)
+Hysteroscopy can be used to diagnose some problems in the uterus. it also can be used to confirm the results of other tests, such as hysterosalpingography(HSG)

 The Hysteroscope is sometimes used with other instruments or techniques.
-For instance, it may be done before dilation and curettage (D&C) or at the same time as laproscopy.
+For instance, it may be done before dilation and curettage (D&C) or at the same time as laparoscopy.
 In a D&C, the cervix is widened (dilation) and part of the lining of the uterus is removed (curettage).
-In laproscopy surgery, a slender, telescope like device is inserted into the abdomen through a tiny incision (cut) made through or just below the navel.
+In laparoscopy surgery, a slender, telescope-like device is inserted into the abdomen through a tiny incision (cut) made through or just below the navel.
 Hysteroscopy also may be used for other conditions.

-Abnormal Uterina Bleeding.
-A women has this condition if she has heavier or longer periods than usual, bleeds between periods, or has any bleeding after her periods have stopped at menopause Hysteroscopy may help the doctor and find the cause of abnormal bleeding that other methods have not found.
+Abnormal Uterine Bleeding.
+A woman has this condition if she has heavier or longer periods than usual bleeds between periods, or has any bleeding after her periods have stopped at menopause Hysteroscopy may help the doctor and find the cause of abnormal bleeding that other methods have not found.
 It may be used to take a biopsy

 Repeated Miscarriages.
 Some women , although able to get pregnant,lose the fetus to miscarriage the loss of a pregnancy before 20 weeks.
 Hysteroscopy can be used with other tests to help find the causes of repeated miscarriage.